AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/docs/README.md

 | short  | 2 bytes  | Pad |
 | int  | 4 bytes  | Offset to Child1 |
 | int  | 4 bytes  | Offset to Child2 |

+x,y,z are the position of the bone in the bone space.
+This means that in order to use them we need to multiply each bone position with the corresponding rotation matrix obtained from the current animation's quaternion.
+Each time the animation changes the transform must be applied to all the vertices inside the vertex table.

 ##### Face Table
 This table is used to load the faces of models that uses animation